There is no APTAS for 2-dimensional vector bin packing: Revisited: Introduction

 \section{Introduction}

-In the $d$-dimensional vector bin packing problem we are given a set of $d$-dimensional vectors (say $S$) each of whose components belong to $(0,1]$, i.e., $S\subseteq (0,1]^d$.
-The aim is to find the minimum cardinality partition of $S$ into bins $\{B_i|i\in [m]\}$ such that $\left\|\sum_{v\in B_i}v\right\|_\infty\leq 1$, for any $i\in [m]$.
-Whenever the above condition holds for a set of vectors $B$ we say that the vectors in $B$ fit in a bin.
-This is a natural generalization of the classical bin packing problem, which can be obtained by setting $d=1$.
+In the $d$-Dimensional Vector Bin Packing problem, we are given a set of $d$-dimensional vectors (say $S$), each of whose components belongs to $[0,1]$, i.e., $S\subseteq [0,1]^d$.
+The aim is to partition $S$ into the minimum number of bins, such that for each bin $B$, each component of the sum of the vectors in $B$ is at most 1.
+Whenever the above condition holds for a set of vectors $B$, we say that the vectors in $B$ fit in a bin.
+The Vector Bin Packing problem is a natural generalization of the Bin Packing problem, which can be obtained by setting $d=1$.

-We also study related problem called the vector bin covering problem.
-This is a generalization of another classical problem called the bin covering problem.
-In the $d$-dimensional vector bin covering problem we are again given a set of $d$-dimensional vectors (say $S$) each of whose components belong to $(0,1]$.
-The aim is to obtain a family of disjoint subsets (also called unit cover or bin) with the maximum cardinality such that for each bin $B$, we have $\sum_{v\in B}v\geq \mathbf 1$.
+We also study a related problem called the Vector Bin Covering problem, a generalization of the Bin Covering problem.
+In the $d$-Dimensional Vector Bin Covering problem, we are again given a set of $d$-dimensional vectors (say $S$), each of whose components belongs to $[0,1]$.
+The aim is to obtain a family of disjoint subsets (these subsets are called bins) with the maximum cardinality such that for each bin $B$, each component of the sum of the vectors in $B$ is at least 1.

-There is a well-known reduction from the partition problem to the classical bin packing showing that it is NP-hard to approximate bin packing within a factor of $3/2$.
-This guarantee holds even for vector bin packing.
-However, note that this does not even rule out extremely strong guarantees like $\text{OPT}+1$.
-Nevertheless, if we take a closer look at the reduction, we can conclude that the above lower bound holds only for instances with solutions with small values (e.g., a small number of bins in bin packing), which is not typical of most instances.
-Hence, it is instructive to look at the asymptotic approximation ratio ($R_\infty$) for a minimization problem is defined by,

-where $I$, $A(I)$, $\text{OPT}(I)$ denote the instances of the problem, the value of the output of an algorithm $A$, and the optimal value for the instance $I$, respectively.
-An asymptotic polynomial time approximation scheme (APTAS) for a problem is a class of algorithms for the problem in which there is an $1+\epsilon$ approximation algorithm for each $\epsilon>0$.
-For a maximization problem, we have $R_n = \max\left\{\frac{\text{OPT}(I)}{A(I)}|\text{OPT}(I)=n\right\}$ and $R_\infty=\limsup R_n$ while the definition of APTAS remains the same.
-In fact, even in case of bin covering there is another well-known reduction from the partition problem to bin covering showing it is NP-hard to get an absolute approximation ratio of $2-\epsilon$.
-Hence, we will be looking at the asymptotic approximation ratio for both these problems.
-For the remainder of this paper, we will refer to the asymptotic approximation ratio simply as the approximation ratio.
+There is a well-known reduction from the Partition problem\footnote{In the Partition problem given a list of positive integers $x_1,\dots,x_n$, the aim is to determine whether there is a subset $S\subseteq \{1,\dots,n\}$ such that $\sum_{i\in S}x_i=\sum_{i\not \in S}x_i$.} to the Bin Packing problem, showing that it is NP-hard to obtain a $3/2$ absolute approximation for Bin Packing.
+In fact, the same reduction shows that it is NP-hard to get an absolute approximation ratio of $2-\epsilon$ for Bin Covering.
+Hence, we will look at the asymptotic approximation ratio for both of these problems.